 Life is unpredictable, and circumstances like illness, injury, or unforeseen emergencies can force you to cancel or cut short your trip.
 Trip insurance, which is only available for U.S. residents to purchase, may reimburse you for non-refundable expenses like flights, accommodation, and tour costs.
 Make sure to carefully review the policy to understand the specific circumstances covered.

 Trip insurance offers several benefits when traveling to Europe.
-It provides coverage for:
+It can provide coverage for:

 Trip insurance can also offer benefits for common travel inconveniences.
 For instance, flight delays or cancellations can disrupt your itinerary and result in additional expenses.
 Trip insurance can provide compensation for these unexpected costs, such as meals, accommodations, or alternative transportation arrangements.